Teaching Support

 Using AI to Facilitate or Enhance Your Teaching

 Join us for a peek into how other faculty members are using AI in their teaching.
-You'll also get the opportunity to try some tools yourself during the session.
+You'll also get the opportunity to try some tools yourself.

 Decolonizing Evidence-Based Healthcare